Image credit: Simon Watson

 Ranger One is a very special role for seriously experienced and capable Rangers.
 As the top Ranger on duty, they advise the Shift Leads on complex issues and work with other departments to deliver the best response possible to difficult community situations.

-If you, or anyone in your camp or crew, are interested in stepping up, please feel free to join us at the various training dates planned throughout the year in various South Africa cities, or join us at a training at the event.
-We all hold the space together, and together can we hold it right.
+If you, or anyone in your camp or crew are interested in stepping up, we invite you to join one of the training sessions held throughout the year in various South African cities, or attend a training session during the event itself.
+We all share responsibility for holding this space, and together we can ensure it remains safe, supportive, and true to its spirit.

 It’s a calm place of safety where anyone having challenging experiences in the dust (and at our events elsewhere) are able to be helped.